twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/react-cache-its-about-consistency/post.md

 }
 ```

-The current date is given to whichever component first calls `now()`, and any component that later calls `now()` will be given the same date as the first.
+The current date is given to whichever component first calls `now()`, and any component that later calls `now()` is given the same date as the first.
 This lets both components query the sales table using the same point in time, even if they render at different times.

-What's interesting about this example is we're not using `cache` to deduplicate and speed up a slow data-fetch. `new Date()` is fast, and we're certainly not worried about the performance of calling it multiple times.
-Instead, we're using `cache` because we want `new Date()` to be consistent across the RSC render so that any component writing an SQL query can use the same point in time.
+What's interesting about this example is we're not using `cache` to deduplicate and speed up a slow data fetch. `new Date()` is fast, and we're certainly not worried about the performance of calling it multiple times.
+Instead, we're using `cache` because we want `new Date()` to be consistent across the RSC render so that any component accessing the database can query the same point in time.

 Personally, I've found dashboard pages, which often contain many SQL queries and multiple `<Suspense>` boundaries, to be the perfect breeding ground for these types of consistency issues.
-In fact, this blog post is inspired by a bug I created while working on a dashboard page that had inconsistent data.
+Using `cache` fixes these issues by ensuring that all components see the same data.

 ## Impure data

 What do fetch requests, SQL queries, and JavaScript's Date constructor all have in common?

 They all access impure data.

 These functions are impure because they can return different results each time they are called.
-The commonality across each of them is that they rely on external data that changes over time.
+The commonality here is that they rely on external data that changes over time.

 There are many other examples of impure functions, such as functions that read from the file system, generate random numbers, or access information about the current request, user, or environment.

 {% demo3 /%}

 These impure functions are the enemy of consistency.
-Since they can return different values each time they are called, they make your React components behave in unpredictable ways.
+Since they can return different values each time they are called, they open the door for your React components to render a page that's contradictory and confusing.

 ## Predictable trees

 When I think about React components that are easy to work with the word _predictability_ comes to mind.
 React components should have predictable output, regardless of how many times they are rendered, where in the tree they are rendered, or if they are wrapped in a slow component or Suspense boundary.

-With React Server Components we got the ability to fetch data in a component, so they become a less predictable across _multiple_ renders.
+With React Server Components we got the ability to fetch data in a component, so they become less predictable across _multiple_ renders.
 Data can change, and when you refresh the page you expect to see the latest version of the data.

 But for the _same_ render, components should have consistent and predictable output.
 Which means that if a component uses impure data it should use `cache` for consistency.